If only my husband and I had a clue that we needed ADHD relationship strategies. If only we knew that ADHD existed.

 Recently, I wrote about some of the emotions involved in turning around some of these counter-productive patterns (“Breaking Old Relationship Patterns After Not Breaking a Fall”).

-In this post, in honor of Valentine’s Day, here are three simple strategies that I wish we’d had 10 or 15 years ago.
+In this post, you’ll find three simple strategies that I wish we’d had 10 or 15 years ago.
 Ones we still call upon.

 2. The Communication Stalemates

-There is often difficulty around communicating—specifically with expressing three sentiments that can go a long way toward nurturing love and connection: gratitude, apology, and forgiveness.
+There is often difficulty around communicating.
+Specifically, there’s difficulty expressing three sentiments that can go a long way toward nurturing love and connection: gratitude, apology, and forgiveness.

-The full reasons behind his lack of initiative in this area took years for me to understand—years of leading support groups (both for adults with ADHD and their partners; separate groups) and researching and writing two books and contributing the first chapter on couple-therapy to the leading clinical guide.
+The full reasons behind his lack of initiative in this area took years for me to understand.
+That means years of leading support groups (both for adults with ADHD and their partners; separate groups) and researching and writing two books and contributing the first chapter on couple-therapy to the leading clinical guide.

 3. Forgetting to Have Fun Together